Ivan-web-source/Movie-List/README.md

 ## User Stories Phase 0

-- As a user, I want to be able to create a new movie and add it to a list of movie
+- As a user, I want to be able to create a new movie and add it to a list of movie (done)
 - As a user, I want to be able to view a list of the titles of the movies in my list of movie
 - As a user, I want to be able to see the number of watched and not watched movies in my list
-- As a user, I want to be able to give a rating to each movie that I have already watched
+- As a user, I want to be able to give a rating to each movie that I have already watched (done)